kelvinziroh/maji_ndogo/README.md

 We ran a query which returned **38** such records which we updated the `results` column from `Clean` to `Contaminated: Biological` where the `biological` column had a value `> 0.01`

 ## Part 2: Clustering data to unveil Maji Ndogo's water crisis
-In this second part of the project, we gear up for a deep analytical dive into Maji Ndogo's water scenario harnessing the power of a wide range of **functions**, including **intricate window functions**, to tease out insights from the entities.
+In this second part of the project, we geared up for a deep analytical dive into Maji Ndogo's water scenario harnessing the power of a wide range of **functions**, including **intricate window functions**, to tease out insights from the entities.

 ### Data Analysis
-In this section of the project, we started with some preliminary data exploration and cleaning of the `employee` entity.
+We started with some preliminary data exploration and cleaning of the `employee` entity.

 We also investigated the `location` entity to understand where various water sources and types were located in **Maji Ndogo**.

-We also explored the `water_source` entity further to get a deeper understanding of the data and the population being served by the water sources scattered across **Maji Ndogo**.
+We explored the `water_source` entity further to get a deeper understanding of the data and the population being served by the water sources scattered across **Maji Ndogo**.

 Queues and Queue times were an important part of the study as we analysed the `visits` entity which documented all of the visits the field surveyors made to each location.